irias/bolong/README.md

 # Todo

-- command for version
-- command to list files in a backup
 - include/exclude should not apply to directories (and their children files). only to files, the right directories should be restored automatically.

 - is our behaviour correct when restoring to a directory that already has some files?  we currently fail when we try to create a file/directory that already exists.